microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 In this lab you will learn to:

-- Add Azure Active Directory single sign-on (SSO) in your app, so users can seamlessly log into your app with the same account they use in Microsoft Teams
+- Add Entra ID single sign-on (SSO) in your app, so users can seamlessly log into your app with the same account they use in Microsoft Teams
 - Use Teams AI library and Bot Framework to implement the single sign on.
 - Acquire and utilize tokens for app users to enhance security and user experience.

 ## Introduction

-Get ready to update Career Genie that you've built so far to leverages Azure Active Directory (AAD) single sign-on (SSO) to acquire a token for app users to get Microsoft 365 data using Microsoft Graph.
+Get ready to update Career Genie that you've built so far to leverages Entra ID (AAD) single sign-on (SSO) to acquire a token for app users to get Microsoft 365 data using Microsoft Graph.
 This token will enable seamless authentication and authorization within your application.
 You will integrate this functionality into a Microsoft Teams application using the Teams AI library and the Bot Framework, focusing on a single-tenant setup.

-## Exercise 1: Set up your project for Azure AD Single Sign-on
+## Exercise 1: Set up your project for Entra ID Single Sign-on

-Applications secured with Azure Active Directory must be registered and granted permission.
+Applications secured with Entra ID must be registered and granted permission.
 Teams Toolkit will do this work for you, but you have to update your project to make that happen.
-In this exercise, you'll modify the Teams Toolkit project files to provision your app registration in Azure AD.
+In this exercise, you'll modify the Teams Toolkit project files to provision your app registration in Entra ID.

 In this exercise, use the [source code for Lab B3](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-copilot/Lab03-Powered-by-AI/CareerGenie) as the base project and proceed to next steps.

-### Step 1: Add an Azure AD App manifest file to define the Azure AD Application
+### Step 1: Add an Entra ID App manifest file to define the Entra ID Application

 In this step, you'll add a file that defines the application that Teams Toolkit will register for your application.
 The AAD manifest allows you to customize various aspects of your application registration.
 For example, this one sets up `User.Read` permission on the Microsoft Graph API so your app can read the user's profile.
 Create a file **aad.manifest.json** in the root of your project folder, and paste in this JSON: